Thoughts on holding a real-life escape game company briefing session [Company briefing session x puzzle-solving escape game]

 It really conveys what kind of company it is

-Naturally, since you're coming to our office, we think it's easier to get a feel for the company atmosphere than in an online information session.
+Since you'll be coming to our office, it's naturally easier to get a feel for our company culture than with an online information session.

 A level of difficulty that even first-timers can enjoy